 Citi SMRT Card v.
 Citi Cash Back Card

 Citi Cash Back Card is a great fit for the average spender, looking to earn cashback on food and petrol purchases.
 The card prioritizes spend within these areas, offering a relatively high cashback rate of 8% on dining, groceries, Grab and petrol.
 These rates are available after a minimum qualifying spend of S$888 per month, which is fairly accessible for an average consumer spending about S$2k per month.
-Citi Cash Back also appeals to average spenders by staying flexible, with a rotating 8% cashback category and Citi Rebate, which provides an additional 10% in savings.
+Citi Cash Back also appeals to average spenders by staying flexible with Citi Rebate, which provides an additional 10% in savings.
 One drawback is that cashback for 8% rates is capped at S$25 per category, and the general unlimited rate of 0.25% is quite low.
 While average spenders likely won’t be hindered by these caps, more affluent spenders might consider a card with broader spend categories and higher caps.
 Those who spend less than S$2k per month might still consider the Citi SMRT Card for its more evenly spread rebates with a lower minimum qualifying spend.

 Citi SMRT Card v.
 CIMB Visa Signature